Skip to main content

 Crucially, you'll also develop the ability to anticipate future industry needs and adapt accordingly, an asset in the fast-paced logistics and supply chain industry.
 Combined, these capabilities will make you an extremely attractive hire to employers across the world.

-Supply chain managers, as their title suggests, oversee their organisation’s supply chain and logistics operations.
+Supply chain managers oversee their organisation’s supply chain and logistics operations.
 They manage each stage of the production flow, from the sourcing of raw materials to the delivery of the end product.
 They’ll aim to ensure these processes are carried out in the most cost-effective and efficient way possible, to help their company remain competitive.

 Individuals who hold this position are responsible for their company's operations across multiple countries.
 Global operations managers strive to make certain that any planned and ongoing activities or projects align with the parent organisation’s overall strategic ambitions.
 As such, this role can cover a variety of different duties.